hsjobeki/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 `runCommand :: String -> AttrSet -> String -> Derivation`
 `runCommandCC :: String -> AttrSet -> String -> Derivation`

-`runCommand name derivationArgs buildCommand` is a derivation which runs the specified `buildCommand` using the `stdenvNoCC` environment.  `runCommandCC` is similar but uses the default compiler environment.
+The function `runCommand` returns a derivation built using the specified command(s), in the `stdenvNoCC` environment.

-To minimize dependencies, `runCommandCC` should only be used when `buildCommand` needs a C compiler.
+`runCommandCC` is similar but uses the default compiler environment.
+To minimize dependencies, `runCommandCC` should only be used when the build command needs a C compiler.

 The arguments `name`, `derivationArgs`, and `buildCommand` have the same types and meaning as for [`runCommandWith`](#trivial-builder-runCommandWith)